The goal is to raise approx EUR 11.000 every month, so I can work on varnish 100 hours every month.

 For that, email@example.com is your provider.

 That rumour is very possibly true.
 I might even have started it myself.
-Possibly right here.
+Right here even.

-At least as long as your marketing department does not expect me to hang around at “events” or dump thick binders, full of proper logo placement and pantone colors on me.
+At long as your marketing department does not expect me to hang around at “events” or dump thick binders, full of proper logo placement and Pantone colors on me, we can call it anything you prefer.

 Send me an email.

-First: Nobody needs to buy a license, it is entirely voluntary.
+Nobody needs to buy a license, Varnish is Free and Open Source Software, and paying a VML is entirely voluntary

 Second: Varnish-Software already supports Varnish development, so you already contribute to the project that way.

-First reason: I have red hair, I get sunburns from blue LEDs.
+I have red hair; I get sunburns from blue LEDs.

 Yes, the moral license is bought from my registered danish corporation, and you will receive an invoice in .pdf via email.